 Visit Good Hope Estate

-The Good Hope Estate located in Falmouth also warrants a visit while in Jamaica.
+The Good Hope Estate located near the Falmouth cruise port also warrants a visit while in Jamaica.
 This estate once belonged to John Tharpe.
 It was a former sugar plantation but is still one of the most elegant structures in town.
 These estate grounds offer panoramic vistas of the Queen of Spain Valley, the Cockpit Mountains, and the Martha Brae River.
 Today, the estate is still a working citrus farm and a nature adventure park offering historical, cultural, and adventurous tours.

 You can tour the Great House, enjoy the 2,000+ acres of nature, or partake in an Appleton rum tasting experience.
 Additionally, you can test your thrill for adventure with dune buggies, ATVs, ziplines, and river tubing.
 Or, simply relax by the Great House pool.